nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 <!-- You will need to manually reconfigure those. -->

 Now you have all the resources from your old instance stored in your new instance.
-Log into your new instance (probably http://localhost:8086) and take a look.
+Sign in to your new instance (by default http://localhost:8086) and take a look.
 <!-- TODO from Russ: -->
 <!-- We haven't touched your data yet, so your dashboards will probably look a little empty. -->